JohN100x1/IsekaiMod/README.md

 	- `Aqua`: A goddess of water.
 	- `Ristarte`: A goddess of healing.
 	- `Administrator D`: An ultimate god of evil.
+- New dialogue
+	- Prologue, speaking with Hulrun at Kenabres Festival.
+	- Act 1, Shield Maze after finding Radiance.

 ### Isekai Protagonist Spell progression
 #### Spells per Day table